awalterschulze/blog/content/post/streaming-pair-programming-from-aws.md

   - Install [VSCode](https://code.visualstudio.com/), [Coq](https://coq.inria.fr/) and [VSCoq](https://github.com/coq-community/vscoq)
   - Install [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) if you want to do collaborative editing, instead of just having your pair programmers, be backseat coders.
 Possibly a better way to do this is with multiple Teamviewer logins, but we still have to test that.

-## Create an Image

-Before you stop the server, you need to create an image, so that you can stop and start the server and not lose all your setup work.

 ## Remapping keys